jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.7.9 (2026/09/18) =
+* Add: Models API Pro module, so coding agents and OpenAI-compatible apps can use your site's AI models with one key, with usage tracked in Insights.
+* Add: Editor Access for MCP, letting Editors connect with their own account and work on content only.
+* Update: Rebuilt the Images, Playground and Content screens as studios, with image versions and brush edits, side-by-side model comparison, a guided brief-to-draft flow and shared presets.
+* Add: Paste a file into the chatbot to upload it, and hover the reply timer to stop a response in progress.
+* Fix: Daily, weekly and monthly limits in Absolute mode no longer trip early.
+* Fix: Image, media and post creation routes now check permissions before acting.
+* Fix: Listing chatbots no longer fatals on the free plugin when a chatbot uses functions.

 = 3.7.8 (2026/09/13) =
 * Add: Redesigned Dashboard with a providers bento, weekly usage card, daily ideas and an AI visibility card, plus a slimmed Modules tab.